appleboy/blog-theme/README.md

 ## About

-This is a port of the Jekyll theme [Beautiful Jekyll](https://deanattali.com/beautiful-jekyll/) by [Dean Attali](https://deanattali.com/aboutme#contact).
-It supports most of the features of the original theme.
+This is an adaptation of the Jekyll theme [Beautiful Jekyll](https://deanattali.com/beautiful-jekyll/) by [Dean Attali](https://deanattali.com/aboutme#contact).
+It supports most of the features of the original theme, and many new features.
+It has diverged from the Jekyll theme over time, with years of community updates.

 ## License